TeYuanLiu/teyuanliu.github.io/content/blog/kubernetes.md

 #### Kube-proxy

 Kube-proxy is a Kubernetes network component running on each node as a pod under the `kube-system` namespace.
 It implements networking for services like ClusterIP, NodePort, and LoadBalancer.
-It configures the iptables of a node to a service’s ClusterIP to the IP of one of the service backend pods.
+It configures each node's iptables to set up the mapping between a service’s ClusterIP to the service's backend pod IPs.

 ## Pod

 A Pod is the smallest deployable unit in Kubernetes and contains a group of containers that share the same Linux namespaces.
 A pod contains the following:
 -   Pause container
     -   Runs the `pause` command to sleep forever.
-    -   Serves as the pod’s root container with Process ID (PID) 1 and owns the Linux namespaces so even if the application container exits the pod still persists.
+    -   Serves as a pod’s root container with Process ID (PID) 1 and owns the Linux namespaces such that the pod can persist even if other application containers have exit.
 Its lifecycle is bounded with the pod’s lifecycle.
-    -   All other containers start with `–net=container:<PAUSE_CONTAINER_ID>`.
+    -   All other containers start with `–net=container:<PAUSE_CONTAINER_ID>` to share the network namespace.
--   Linux namespaces (PID, IPC, cgroup, mount, UID, network)
+-   Linux namespaces (PID, cgroup, mount, network, etc)
 -   Container Network Interface (CNI) configuration
 -   Persistent volume and mount-point